Harphies/go.microservices.io/readme.md

-# Microservices and Distributed System Applications
+# Building Microservices and Distributed System Applications with Go

-This project focus on making building a microservices and distruted systems application a breeze with go
+This package is an abstraction to make building microservices and distributed systems application a breeze using Go.

+Most of the code will be coming from infrastructure perspective.
+What needs to be considered at application layer and what needs to be delegated to Infrastructure layer.

+I have deployed/release over 500+ microservices on Multi-tenant Kubernetes Clusters.
+I believe I have some experience to make a judgement on what I see that's missing and how things can be improved going forward.

 ## Pillars